emuro2/Chess-Game--Java-/README.md

 Menu

-•	Board – Have a drop menu for New game, Restart, Pause, and Quit. o	New game is agreeing to start another game. o	Restart is agreeing to end in a tie. o	Pause the game. o	Quit is the same as forfeit.
+•	Board – Have a drop menu for New game, Restart, Pause, and Quit.

+  New game is agreeing to start another game.

+  Restart is agreeing to end in a tie.

+  Pause the game.

+  Quit is the same as forfeit.

 •	Edit – Undo .

-o	Undo will undo the last moved made, even if a piece was eaten.
+  Undo will undo the last moved made, even if a piece was eaten.

 Score Board